roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_18.md

  L: 34.5mm, W: Head- 29.5mm, Bow- 5.5mm, D: 11.5mm
 ### Weight
  5.4g
-### Description
-This fibula has a rectangular shape foot, and it is very corroded.
-The spring is a long bilateral spring.

 [Previous]({% link Roman Military Fibulae/fibula_8.md %}) | [Next]({% link Roman Military Fibulae/fibula_19.md %})